HEPTACOM/heptaconnect-docs/docs/adr/2021-04-13-portal-dependency-injection-implementation.md

 ### Pros

-* Portal developers are most likely familiar with symfony dependency injection
+* Portal developers are most likely familiar with Symfony dependency injection
-* Using service definitions based on xml or yaml do not require a tight composer dependency and can be fluent used with different symfony versions
+* Using service definitions based on xml or yaml do not require a tight composer dependency and can be fluent used with different Symfony versions
 * Symfony's dependency injection has a very good documentation
 * Symfony's auto-wiring, auto-configuration and resource auto-loading allows for zero-configuration dependency injection out of the box for portal developers

 ### Cons

-* Portal developers need to know or learn symfony dependency injection
+* Portal developers need to know or learn Symfony dependency injection

 ## Related thoughts